Summer Events in Bloomington

 Limestone from the Bloomington area was used to construct the Empire State Building and a number of other famous structures, and the city celebrates its limestone heritage during the June with special events.

-And thousands of adventurous eaters try offerings from the city’s restaurants at the Taste of Bloomington (401 N. Morton St., 3 p.m.-11p.m.).
+And thousands of adventurous eaters try offerings from the city’s restaurants at the Taste of Bloomington (401 N. Morton St., 3 p.m.-11p.m.) on the same day.
 More than 50 local food vendors offer up bites of their special dishes for $5 or less.
 Bands will perform on two stages with a beer garden in the middle featuring local beers and wines.

 For a complete guide to visiting Bloomington, go online to www.visitbloomington.com.